 If needed, use a knife to loosen the cheesecake from the sides of the pan before pulling the cheesecake, by the parchment paper, up and out of the baking dish.
 Slice into 3”x3” squares.

 For the whipped cream, add your heavy cream to a bowl, sift in your powdered sugar, and whisk until thickened.
-Add your whipped cream to a piping bag with a round nozzle.
+Add your whipped cream to a piping bag and snip about a 3/4"-inch opening.

-Top with lime zest and a thin wedge of lime, if desired
+Squeeze a dollop of whipped cream on each square.
+Top with lime zest and a thin wedge of lime, if desired, and enjoy!